 - Entity Framework Core 2.0

 - ASP.NET Core Web API

 - Hosting and Deployment

 - Docker and Containers

 Register now by following the instructions and use code BFFJG when you do for an additional $100 off your registration

-While the title of the book is “Practical Microsoft Visual Studio 2015”, the author, Peter Ritchie, outlines how you can using Microsoft Visual Studio to effectively develop software and lead a team.
-Peter covers, a quick walk through of Microsoft Visual Studio, how to work with teams, version control, design and architecture, development, deployments, and testing.
+While the title of the book is "Practical Microsoft Visual Studio 2015", the author, Peter Ritchie, outlines how you can use Microsoft Visual Studio to effectively develop software and lead a team.
+Peter covers, a quick walkthrough of Microsoft Visual Studio, how to work with teams, version control, design and architecture, development, deployments, and testing.
 Anyone getting started with Microsoft Visual Studio or even experienced engineers, architects and leaders can find stuff in this that is useful for their day to day tasks.
 The best part of this book is the way the author explains each topic in a simple way based on his 20 or so ( 🙂 ) years being in the software field.

 Disclaimer: I was one of the technical reviewers of this book.